hunbalkhan/BookKeeper/README.md

 **Year Up United – Java Capstone Project 1**
 This is my first capstone project for the Year Up United program.
 The program is written in **Java** and simulates a simple bookkeeping application.
 Users can add deposits, make payments, view ledgers, and generate reports.

 ---

+## Project Overview
+BookKeeper is a simple yet powerful Java-based bookkeeping application designed to help users easily manage and track their personal or small business transactions.
+The goal of this project is to demonstrate core Java skills such as file handling, object-oriented programming, and error handling, while also providing a user-friendly interface.

+---

 ## Features